chrisdonahue/music-cocreation-tutorial/README.md

   }

   initHidden(batchSize) {
-    const c = [];
+    // NOTE: This allocates memory that must later be freed const c = [];
     const h = [];
     for (let i = 0; i < this.rnnNumLayers; ++i) {